“The only reason for time is so that everything doesn’t happen at once.” Albert Einstein

 When your in ‘time’, you live a reactionary life, when your out of time you respond to life’s events as they pop up.
 Life after all is just a constant flow of events.
 You experience less anxiety as a result of not developing expectations from future events.

 You can only create your future by taking action now.
 If you want to really change you need to leave behind all the mental pictures that currently define you.
 Remember the memory is not the thing.
 But we love our mental images, they give us a sense of comfort, but they are an illusion.
 We are blind to ourselves.
-Just remember you can only lose whats false, whats true and intrinsic to your nature can never be lost.
-We live our lives mainly in an unconscious manner because we live through our habits.
-The habits go on by themselves, our conscious will is not present.
+Just remember you can only lose what’s false, what’s true and intrinsic to your nature can never be lost.
+We live our lives mainly in a unconscious manner because we live through our habits.
+The habits go on by themselves—our conscious will is not present.